Tomas0413/ContinuousControl/REPORT.md

 * I would like to use [Tensorboard for PyTorch](https://github.com/lanpa/tensorboardX)
 * I would like train an the Version 2 Reacher environment (20 Agents)
 * I would like to spend some time and compare the performance of the agent to [Distributed Distributional Deterministic Policy Gradients (D4PG)](https://openreview.net/forum?id=SyZipzbCb) algorithm
+* I would like to compare the performance of the algorthm on CPU vs GPU